Detecting Propaganda Techniques in Code-Switched Social Media Text: Related Work

-\citet{da-san-martino-etal-2019-fine} takes a more fine-grained approach while addressing propaganda detection.
-To counter the lack of interpretability caused by binary labeling of the entire article, this work proposes detecting propaganda techniques in spans/fragments of the text.
-The annotation done in their corpus is at a fragment-level, which identifies 18 propaganda techniques in spans of text.
-This allows for two tasks: \textit{(i)} Binary Classification: whether propaganda is present in a sentence or not, and \textit{(ii)} Multi-label Classification, i.e., where a span of text in a sentence can be labeled as one or more classes from a total of 18 techniques.
-The list of the 18 propaganda techniques is selected due to their occurrence in journalistic articles.
+\citet{da-san-martino-etal-2019-fine} took a more fine-grained approach while addressing propaganda detection.
+To counter the lack of interpretability caused by binary labeling of the entire article, they proposed to detect propaganda techniques in spans/fragments of the text.
+The annotation in their corpus was at the fragment level, which identifies 18 propaganda techniques in spans of text.
+This allows for two tasks: \textit{(i)} binary classification (whether propaganda is present in a sentence or not), and \textit{(ii)} multi-label classification (where a span of text in a sentence can be labeled as one or more classes from a total of 18 techniques).
+The list of the 18 propaganda techniques was selected due to their occurrence in journalistic articles.
 This task led to the creation of the PTC corpus \cite{da-san-martino-etal-2019-fine}, which contains 451 news articles from 48 news outlets.
-They design a multi-granular deep neural network which captures signals from sentence-level tasks to help improve the fragment-level classification, leading to it outperforming BERT \cite{devlin-etal-2019-bert}-based baselines.

-We also consider recent shared tasks on propaganda detection.
+There were also some related shared tasks.
 The focus of SemEval-2020 Task 11 \citep{martino2020semeval} is the detection of persuasion techniques in news articles.
-The task involves identifying specific text spans and predicting their corresponding types (14 different techniques). \citet{dimitrov-etal-2021-semeval} extended the scope of fragment-level propaganda identification in SemEval 2021 Task 6.
+The task involves identifying specific text spans and predicting their corresponding types (14 different techniques). \citet{dimitrov-etal-2021-semeval} extended the scope of fragment-level propaganda identification in SemEval-2021 Task 6.
 The task includes the detection of propaganda techniques present in both textual and image data.
-In the WANLP'2022 shared task, \citep{alam-etal-2022-overview} focuses on detecting 20 propaganda techniques in Arabic language specifically using Arabic tweets.
-More recently, SemEval-2023 Task 3 \citep{jakub-etal-2023-semeval} works on detecting the category, framing, and persuasion techniques in a multilingual setup.
-This work makes use of news articles in 9 different languages during training and evaluates on an additional 3 languages in the testing phase.
+In a WANLP'2022 shared task, \citet{alam-etal-2022-overview} focused on detecting 20 propaganda techniques in the Arabic language specifically using Arabic tweets.
+Moreover, \citet{jakub-etal-2023-semeval} (SemEval-2023 Task 3) works on detecting the category, the framing, and the persuasion techniques in a multilingual setup.
+This work makes use of news articles in 9 different languages during training and evaluates on additional 3 languages in the testing phase.